cherrihsu/MachineLearning/README.md

 3. Save and run "ML_Prediction.py"

 ########## Performing ML with new data ##########
-1. Make sure the order of atoms of a new pair in the new QChem in put file is in the same order of atom sequence as the provided testing files!
+1. Make sure the order of atoms of a new pair in the new QChem input file is in the same order of atom sequence as the provided testing files!
 2. Specify the testing file in ML_Prediction.py e.g., QCmem_filename = 'Nap_35.inp'
 3. Specify the ML model (ANN-2 or ANN-3) in ML_Prediction.py